xfiveco/generator-xh/app/templates/README.md

 ### 3) Development

 When you have the basic setup done, you can start development.
-To re-compile HTML / SCSS file in real time you can use default task.
+To re-compile HTML / <%= this.cssPreprocessor %> file in real time you can use default task.
 Type

 ```
 grunt